Red-flanked bluetail: Description

 At 13–14 cm long and 10–18 g weight, the red-flanked bluetail is similar in size and weight to the common redstart and slightly smaller (particularly with a slimmer build) than the European robin.
 As the name implies, both sexes have a blue tail and rump, and orange-red flanks; they also have a white throat and greyish-white underparts, and a small, thin black bill and slender black legs.
 The adult male additionally has dark blue upperparts, while females and immature males are plain brown above apart from the blue rump and tail, and have a dusky breasts.
 In behaviour, it is similar to a common redstart, frequently flicking its tail in the same manner, and regularly flying from a perch to catch insects in the air or on the ground.
 The male sings its melancholy trill from treetops.
 Its call is a typical chat "tacc" noise.
 The nest is built on or near the ground, with 3–5 eggs which are incubated by the female.

-Taxonomy and nomenclature
+Distribution and habitat

-The red-flanked bluetail belongs to a group of insectivorous birds known as chats, that were formerly thought to be thrushes.
-Genetic analysis showed that they were in fact a type of Old World flycatcher, with the resemblance to thrushes being the result of convergent evolution.

-The genus name Tarsiger is from Ancient Greek tarsos, "flat of the foot" and Latin gerere, "to carry".
-The specific cyanurus is also derived from Greek, the roots being kuanos, "dark-blue", and oura, "tail".

-In the past generally treated as comprising two subspecies, T. c. cyanurus breeding in northern Asia and T. c. rufilatus breeding in the Himalaya, it is now increasingly being treated as monotypic, with T. c. rufilatus split off as a distinct species, Himalayan bluetail T. rufilatus.
-The species has also been known by a variety of English and scientific names in the ornithological literature.